 2. Conditions

-ELIGIBILITY: Anyone who is a full-time tenured or tenure-track member of the department and who has taught the previous two semesters (or has been on sabbatical or ) is eligible for summer employment in the summer term following.
+ELIGIBILITY: Anyone who is a full-time tenured or tenure-track member of the department and who has taught the previous two semesters (or has been on sabbatical or approved leave) is eligible for summer employment in the summer term following.
 It should be remembered that technically our appointments do not include the summer session.
 In cases where an employee is not returning in September, the Chair would be expected to give preference to employees who are returning.

 SCHEDULING: The Chair will confer with each of the lottery winners to ascertain their preferences for summer time scheduling, and will follow such preferences as far as reasonably possible.
 In case of conflict, position in the lottery will prevail.